- ivabradine hydrochloride

 The Patient Information Leaflet (PIL) is the leaflet included in the pack with a medicine.
 It is written for patients and gives information about taking or using a medicine.
 It is possible that the leaflet in your medicine pack may differ from this version because it may have been updated since your medicine was packaged.

-The text only version may be available from RNIB in large print, Braille or audio CD.
-For further information call RNIB Medicine Leaflet Line on 0800 198 5000.
+The text only version may be available in large print, Braille or audio CD.
+For further information call emc accessibility on 0800 198 5000.
 The product code(s) for this leaflet is: PL35533/0080.

 Ivabradine Aspire 2.5mg 5mg, 7.5mg film-coated tablets

 Ivabradine 2.5mg film-coated tablets

 Ivabradine 5mg film-coated tablets

 Ivabradine 7.5mg film-coated tablets

 Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

 What is in this leaflet:

 1. What Ivabradine is and what it is used for

 2. What you need to know before you take Ivabradine